ElixirCLE/phoenix_with_api/template/$PROJECT_NAME$/README.md

 <%= if @is_heroku? do %>
 * DATABASE_URL - The URL to your postgres database instance on Heroku
 <% end %>
-* PG_USER - The postgres username
+* PG_USER - The Postgres username
-* PG_PASSWORD - THe postgres password
+* PG_PASSWORD - The Postgres password

 ### JWT Key Configuration